2009–10 Primeira Liga

 The 2009–10 Primeira Liga (also known as the Liga Sagres for sponsorship reasons) was the 76th season of the Primeira Liga, the top professional league for Portuguese association football clubs.
 It began on 16 August 2009 and ended on 9 May 2010.

-Benfica won their 32nd league title after a 2–1 home victory over Rio Ave on the last matchday.
+Benfica won their record-extending 32nd league title after a 2–1 home victory over Rio Ave on the last matchday.
 Benfica striker Óscar Cardozo was the top scorer with 26 goals.

 Changes from 2008–09

 Team changes

 Trofense have been relegated to the Liga de Honra after finishing the 2008–09 season in 16th and last place.
 Trofense were to be accompanied by Belenenses, who finished in 15th place.
 Belenenses were ending a ten-year stretch in the Portuguese top-level league, while Trofense returned to the Liga da Honra after just one year in the top flight.

 Estrela da Amadora, however, who finished last season in 11th place, have been relegated for economic problems to the Liga Vitalis.
 Therefore, Belenenses' relegation has been reversed and they will participate in the Liga Sagres once more.

 The relegated teams were replaced by Liga Vitalis 2008–09 champions Olhanense and runners-up União de Leiria.
 Olhanense returned to the top-flight after 34 years, while Leiria was back after a one-year hiatus.